etesync/etesync-dav/README.md

 If all you want is to access your data from a computer, you are probably better off using [the web app](https://client.etesync.com).

-**Note:** This software is still in beta.
-It should work well and is used daily by many users, but there may be some rough edges.

 # Installation

 The easiest way to start using etesync-dav is by getting one of the pre-built binaries from the [releases page](https://github.com/etesync/etesync-dav/releases).